rbattistini/SimpleNetworkSimulator/README.md

 - The arp tables are dinamically created by the routers.

-- Different termination conditions of the simulation are available.
-    - fixed amount of time passed
-    - completition of the clients' agenda
-    - manual duration if the duration is set to infinite

 ## Run the simulation

 First see if [requirements](#dependencies) are met.

 Then on GNU/Linux^[1] and MacOS Catalina, chmod and launch on the terminal the script `main.py` with administrator privilegies.

 `sudo ./main.py`